FAQs

 Can I experience the stories and sounds remotely?

 No, you need to be at the Yalinguth location to experience the app.
-For example you need to go to Gertrude St, Ngár-go/Fitzroy, Melbourne for that particular experience and then other locations as they are added to Yalinguth.
+For example you need to go to Gertrude St, Ngár-go/Fitzroy in Melbourne for that particular experience and then other locations as they are added to Yalinguth.

 Do I need headphones to use the app?